Navigate A BDR with REVER

 If you also like to document your adventures on a GoPro or other action camera and upload it to the YouTubes, you can link your videos to your ride.
 REVER also makes it easy to share your ride with friends and you can even embed a map with your route in a blog.

-For more inspiration check out the first day of my IDBDR trip. https://go.rever.co/qVBBOg5KJjb
+For more inspiration check out my Idaho BDR trip.

 "You don't stop riding when you get old, you get old when you stop riding."